 Building Procedural Integration Hierarchies for Analytic Insights

-For instance, in looking at transplant patients by diagnosis codes, we are currently unable to identify if they had the transplant on the current encounter, or was the admission related to underlying management of their medical condition.
-This is crucial information when looking at variation in costs, length of stay and/or rates for readmission.
+For instance, health systems are currently unable to identify by diagnosis codes if transplant patients had the transplant on their current encounter, or if the admission was related to underlying management of their medical condition.
+This is crucial information when looking at variation in costs, length of stay (LOS), and/or rates for readmission.
 There’s the potential for significant variation in surgical costs and medical management from one patient to the next by simply looking at diagnosis codes.
-Similarly, when looking at procedure codes, three different patients may have had a portion of their colon removed for varying reasons (e.g. a gun shot, colorectal cancer, severe irritable bowel syndrome (IBS), etc.).
-All three patients would show as having colectomies but the length of stay (LOS), processes, and outcomes could be intentionally different.
-Neither coding tool provides a full picture as we are looking at single variables when classifying a patient stay, which is why the procedural hierarchy will help add content and context to the data available.
+Similarly, when looking at procedure codes, three different patients may have had a portion of their colon removed for varying reasons (e.g., a gun shot, colorectal cancer, severe irritable bowel syndrome [IBS], etc.).
+All three patients would show as having colectomies but the length of LOS, processes, and outcomes could be intentionally different.
+Neither coding tool provides a full picture, as it captures single variables when classifying a patient stay; the procedural hierarchy will help add content and context to the data available.
 The ICD-10 system is structured for an analytics platform, such as the Health Catalyst® Data Operating System (DOS™), to harness information about a health system’s patients.